In the guide below, we list and explain potential sustainability tips for students.

 – Buy them to last several years, or as long as reasonably possible

-– Maintain them where possible (including software updates, and repairing hardware where possible)
+– Maintaining them (including software updates, and repairing hardware where possible)

 – Dispose of them sustainably i.e. some electronic devices might be able to sold secondhand, some donated, and where they need to be thrown out, some can be given to e-waste recyclers